defund-labs/defund/readme.md

 # Defund
-**Defund** is a blockchain that allows the investment in and creation of diversified, autonomous exchange traded funds.
+**Defund** is a blockchain that allows quantitative developers, financial institutions, ETF providers, financial advisors, and individual investors to build and invest in decentralized exchange traded funds that are completely trustless and decentralized with access to tokens from 60+ blockchains and support for 1000+ assets.

+Use our base index fund smart contract to create a dETF from the command line or our UI in minutes.
+Alternatively, build out your own smart contract based dETF in hours, with direct support for 1000's of assets from 60+ chains.

 ## Set Up Validator/Node On Akash